 Most of us will probably never be approached by a top Hollywood exec for a starring role in a sitcom but be warned.
 Selling one’s soul is something that is done in exchange for short-term gain and long-term damnation.
 It can happen in the workplace for a promotion or by having extramarital affairs.
 I, too, was presented with the opportunity to make lots of money but it required that I lie to people so I turned down the offer.
 Each of us has the ability to make choices and even if you’re not completely convinced that’s fine too.
 Just because you don’t believe in something doesn’t mean it’s still not true.
 Whether you’re religious or not, we all have a conscience and it knows very well when you’ve been good or bad.

-With all that’s been said thus far, I’m okay to continue working my office job.
-Thanks!
+With all that’s been said, I’m more than okay to continue working my office job.